Damian Drăghici: Los Angeles

-Following graduation from college with a Magna Cum Laude majoring in Jazz Performance, he relocated to Los Angeles where he started working with major Hollywood film composers, music producers and some of the best musicians in the world.
-He worked on his first major EMI release, Damian's Fire with the London Symphony Orchestra and highly acclaimed musicians such as Vinnie Colaiuta, Dave Weckl, Abraham Laboriel, Neil Stubenhaus, Jimmy Johnson (bassist), John Robinson (drummer), Mike Miller (guitarist), Ramon Stagnaro, Luis Conte and Oscar Castro Neves.
+After spending 3 years at Berklee and graduating summa cum laude he relocated to Los Angeles.
+While there, he became friends with many of the top session musicians in the area.
+He was eventually introduced to a producer for PBS, which would lead to Drăghici being featured in a large concert backed by a 150-piece orchestra.
+The concert and its DVD were successful enough for PBS to arrange a tour of the United States, after which Drăghici was offered a recording contract with EMI.

 Tours

 In 2004, Drăghici joined James Brown, Joe Cocker, reggae star Shaggy, Cyndi Lauper, Zucchero, Gipsy Kings, Roger Hodgson (Supertramp) and The Pointer Sisters for one of Europe's most esteemed musical events, the Night of the Proms tour.

 On 12 November 2010, he showcased his ability to perform some of the most challenging jazz tunes on pan-flute live on stage in a Bucharest concert together with clarinet player Eddie Daniels and vocalist Diane Schuur.
 At the 8 May 2011 Classical Meets Jazz event Drăghici and violinist Nigel Kennedy performed together in the Palace Square.
 The repertoire included classical, jazz and Romanian folk music.
 This was his last public performance as he announced his withdrawal from the music scene.